Relaxed constraints for dark matter with axial coupling to a dark photon: Conclusion

-{\em Summary.}---We have investigated a new dark matter model consisting of a dark photon which interacts with a dark Dirac fermion through axial-vector coupling.
+We have investigated a dark matter model consisting of a dark photon which interacts with a dark Dirac fermion through axial-vector coupling.
+Both the dark photon and the $Z$ boson contribute to the dark matter annihilation and dark matter--nucleon scattering processes.
 The leading effective operator in a non-relativistic reduction is ${\cal O}_8$.
-We explored the allowed regions of dark parameter space that are consistent with all the constraints from dark matter relic density, direct detection and collider searches.
+We demonstrated that the resonance regime is still viable with broad regions of dark parameter space that are consistent with all the constraints from dark matter relic density, direct detection and collider searches.

 In order to satisfy the EWPO constraints, it is still required that the ratio $R$ should not be too large.
 In all three cases with $R=3,\ 2.3$ and $2.05$, the event rate for DM--nucleus scattering naturally eludes the direct detection constraints because of suppression from the dark matter velocity and the momentum transfer.
 In the last two cases, the lower bounds on the mixing parameter $\epsilon$ are also consistent with the modified CMS limits.